molines/IMHOTEP/Doc/Multiple_frequency_runoff.md

 the ISF parameterization.
 ISF parametrization take a range of depths corresponding the the depths of the grounding line (max) and to the depth of the ice at the iceshelf edge (min).

+### 4.2 Implementation in NEMO
+As a starting point, we choose to add multiple files capability only for the runoff dataset, and this is primarily done for having different frequencies and data type
+(climatology vs interannual).
+We thus assume that runoff mask and runoff depths are described in separate single files.

+For such an implementation, the modification are very similar to the modification performed for calving, and the impacted routines are: